pandas-dev/pandas/doc/source/user_guide/groupby.rst

    preserved.
 This means that the output column ordering would not be consistent.
 To ensure consistent ordering, the keys (and so output columns) will always be sorted for Python 3.5.

+Named aggregation is also valid for Series groupby aggregations.
+In this case there's no column selection, so the values are just the functions.

+.. ipython:: python

+   animals.groupby("kind").height.agg(
+       min_height='min',
+       max_height='max',
+   )

 Applying different functions to DataFrame columns
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~